7sDream/pyqart/README.md

 pip install pyqart
 ```

-**Note: Support Python3 only, please make sure you are using pip of Python3.
+**Note: Support Python3 only, please make sure you are using pip of Python3.**

 ## Usage

-For code reues, I split the lib to two part.
+For code reuse, I split the lib to two part.
 One for generate normal QrCode, another for generate QArt.

 ### The Qr Part